What's a Flaperon?

 On the Boeing 777 and other aircraft, flaperons are part of the primary flight control system and are located on the mid-section trailing edges of the wing.
 On the Boeing 777, the flaperon is a small but useful portion of the wing that is stowed for flight and used primarily during landing and slow flight configurations to help stabilize the roll of the aircraft.
 In the retracted position, the flaperon is flush with the wing, and when retracted, the flaperon creates a large amount of drag, often acting as a spoiler.

-On small aircraft, the flaperon might be the entire length of the wing, such as the flaperon found on a Kitfox.
-With the flaps retracted in this case, you have aileron control on the entire length of the wing, allowing for good roll authority - quick, positive response from aileron input.
+On small aircraft, the flaperon might be the entire length of the wing, such as the flaperon found on some kitplanes.
+With the flaps retracted in this case, you have aileron control on the entire length of the wing, allowing for good roll authority and quick, positive response from aileron input.
 With the flaps extended, the pilot will notice a lot of drag with a smaller amount of roll control.

 The development of the elements of airplane wings—including flaps, ailerons, and flaperons—can be traced to the flight feathers on birds.
 On the wings of birds, these are known as remiges.
 The way birds manipulate these remiges aid them in flight by giving them control over things like direction and lift.
 While birds do this instinctively, airplane wings (and their corresponding controls) in a lot of ways are designed to mimic the ways birds use their wings.